 If the issuer applies its shares or debt securities for listing on First North, it must append the following documents to the listing application:

-1) a certified copy of the issuer’s registration certificate or a similar document which certifies the legal status of the issuer (fact of registration);
+1) a certified copy of the issuer’s registration certificate or a similar document that certifies the legal status of the issuer (fact of registration);

-2) a copy of Articles of Association of the issuer;
+2) a copy of the Articles of Association of the issuer;

-3) a resolution on submission of the listing application taken by the authorised management body of the issuer;
+3) a resolution on submission of the listing application taken by the authorized management body of the issuer;

-4) a prospectus registered with the Financial and Capital Market Commission, an offering document or the company’s description if the issuer is not required to prepare the prospectus or an offering document;
+4) a prospectus registered with the Bank of Latvia, an offering document, or the company’s description if the issuer is not required to prepare the prospectus or an offering document;

-5) copies of audited annual reports for the last 2 years;
+5) copies of audited annual reports for the last two years;

 6) a report of the Management Board of the issuer on the business plans of the issuer for the current and at least next reporting period, unless disclosed in the prospectus or the company’s description; and